tvl83/DeveloperDocumentation/src/content/sphero-robot-basics/connecting-a-robot.md

 ##  {{>ollie-icon}} Connect Your Ollie

 Ollie and other future Bluetooth 4.0 Robots connect via proximity detection.
-Simply touch your mobile device to Ollie and the two will be connected.
+While in a compatible App, simply touch your mobile device to Ollie and the two will be connected.